dengyaolong/javascript-git-hooks/README.md

 # javascript-git-hooks
-some useful git hooks for javascript repo.
+Some useful git hooks for javascript repo.

+# how to use
+ln/copy the hooks file to you repo/.git/hooks/